frescobaldi/frescobaldi/frescobaldi_app/userguide/about.md

-=== Sobre Frescobaldi ===
+=== About Frescobaldi ===

-Frescobaldi foi nomeado após [http://en.wikipedia.org/wiki/Girolamo_Frescobaldi Girolamo Frescobaldi (1583-1643)], um compositor e organista Italiano.
+Frescobaldi is named after [http://en.wikipedia.org/wiki/Girolamo_Frescobaldi Girolamo Frescobaldi (1583-1643)], an Italian organist and composer.

-A página do Frescobaldi está em [http://www.frescobaldi.org/] e a lista de discussões em [frescobaldi@googlegroups.com] ([http://groups.google.com/group/frescobaldi more info]).
+Frescobaldi's homepage is at [http://www.frescobaldi.org/] and there is a mailinglist at [frescobaldi@googlegroups.com] ([http://groups.google.com/group/frescobaldi more info]).

 #SUBDOCS